niplav/site/reports.md

 quite strong.
 I had some episodes of very clear & vivid mindfulness, following the breath easily for several minutes.

+I did ½h of [mettā
+bhāvanā](https://en.wikipedia.org/wiki/Maitr%C4%AB), which convinced
-I did ½h of metta<!--TODO: link, formatting-->, which convinced me to incorporate more loving-kindness meditation into daily practice as well.
+me to incorporate more loving-kindness meditation into daily practice as well.

 On the evenings first and second day specifically, my head felt like a swarm of busy tiny insects were performing a great amount of labour inside